qgarcia95/ArcaneWarriors_CPSC-491/README.md

 <br> NOTE: To install Unreal Engine 5, you must have a computer with the proper hardware requirements.
 (Requires a lot of storage(SSID), RAM, VRAM, a high-performance CPU, and a high-performance GPU).<br>
 NOTE: Unreal Engine 5 takes about 120 GB to install (Game Engine Alone).<br>
 NOTE: Currently, my project is around 90 G.B., and it is too large to upload directly to Github.<br>
+NOTE: All assets have been found for free online from Mixamo, QuixelBridge, and the Unreal MarketPlace.
+I am not taking credit for the design of any assets. <br>

 --------------------------------------------------------------------------------------------------
 # Installing the Game – Creating .exe of game for Desktop to Play